hmac/kite/README.md

 ## Language

-Lam is very similar to Haskell 98, with a few differences intended to make it less intimidating to programmers from other languages.
+Kite is very similar to Haskell 98, with a few differences intended to make it less intimidating to programmers from other languages.

-The largest difference is that Lam is strict rather than lazy.
+The largest difference is that Kite is strict rather than lazy.
 I've chosen this option for a few reasons:
 - It is more familiar to programmers from other backgrounds
 - It gives more predictable memory usage